 - All classes used as parameter or return value types must implement value semantics (implement a copy constructor and an assignment operator) and must provide a public default constructor.

-- Class templates are not supported with the exception of std::vector, std::set, std::multiset, Poco::AutoPtr, Poco::SharedPtr, Poco::Nullable and Poco::Optional.
+- Class templates are not supported with the exception of std::vector, std::set, std::multiset, the other STL container and smart pointer classes supported by Remoting, Poco::AutoPtr, Poco::SharedPtr, Poco::Nullable and Poco::Optional.

 - For each non-public data member of a class which needs to be serialized or deserialized, a getter and a setter member function must be provided.
 Otherwise the proxy/skeleton has no way to access these members.